Bright Yellow Watery Diarrhea: Top Causes

 As gastrointestinal infections manifest, they can wreck havoc on the digestive system, often leading to bright yellow, watery diarrhea.

 These infections, caused by viral and bacterial gut infections like norovirus, Salmonella, or Giardia, disrupt digestion and nutrient absorption.
+Giardia is a microscopic parasite that can live outside the body for weeks or months, contaminating surfaces and increasing the risk of infection.
 Acute diarrhea arises when infections speed up bowel movement, causing food to pass too rapidly, resulting in yellow and orange stool shades.
 Infections might also cause red blood cells to appear in stool if inflammation occurs.

 Green food coloring in meals can sometimes mix with bile, altering stool color further.
 Symptoms like cramps, nausea, and fever often accompany these infections.
 Proper hydration and medical care are crucial for recovery.